zac-heisey/murray-lampert/_posts/2018-03-08-7-options-to-finance-your-next-home-remodeling-project.markdown

 categories:
 - Home Remodeling
 featured-image: "/uploads/pexels-photo-279719.jpeg"
-excerpt: Thinking about starting a San Diego home improvement project but not sure how to finance it?
+description: Thinking about starting a San Diego home improvement project but not sure how to finance it?
 Consider these 7 options to finance your next home remodeling project.
 author: Gregg Cantor